 Postgraduate students may be eligible for the following financial assistance from LSBU:

-Postgraduate students may also be eligible for the following external financial help for a range of circumstances, such as Child Tax Credit/Working Tax Credit.
+Postgraduate students may also be eligible for external financial help for a range of circumstances, such as Child Tax Credit/Working Tax Credit.
 Further details are given in our Student Life section of the website.